 ENGL 101.
-Composition I.
+Composition I. 3 hrs.

 A general course in expository, narrative, and descriptive writing, emphasizing basic writing skills: grammar, punctuation, usage, sentence structure, paragraphing, organization, and thesis support.
 Short writing assignments and essays.
-Students are required to earn a C (2.0) or better in this course before taking Composition II.
+Students are required to earn a C (2.0) or better in this course before taking Written Inquiry.
 This course may be waived on the basis of official placement.

-ENGL 102.
-Composition II.
+ENGL 110.
+Written Inquiry.